The 5 Most Popular Racket Sports Worldwide

 Tennis has been part of the Olympic Games since 1988.
 The game has produced some global superstars, with players such as John McEnroe, Roger Federer, Martina Navratilova and Steffi Graf all household names today.

 Amazon.co.uk have a huge selection of tennis rackets, including some big brands at bargain prices.
-This page lists the most popular items – check it out for yourself now!
+The best-selling rackets have a suprisingly low price point – check out the versatile Head Radical 27 Adult Tennis Rackets on this dedicated amazon.co.uk product page now!

 #2 – Badminton